CrossGen: Learning and Generating Cross Fields for Quad Meshing: Experiments

 Tab. \ref{tab:comp_quad} shows the quantitative results comparing with baseline methods.
 Our method ranks second only to NeurCross across multiple evaluation metrics, outperforming all other baselines.
-We note that since NeurCross is used as the expert model to generate the GT data for training our CrossGen network, its performance is expected to be an upper bound for CrossGen’s performance.
-Besides, while both our method and NeurCross produce a higher number of singularities compared to MIQ~\cite{MIQ2009}, our method achieves lower Jacobian Ratio (JR) values, indicating that MIQ~\cite{MIQ2009} tends to generate more distorted quadrilaterals.
+We note that since NeurCross is used as the expert model to generate the GT data for training our \emph{CrossGen} network, its performance is expected to be an upper bound for \emph{CrossGen}’s performance.
+Furthermore, although both our method and NeurCross~\cite{NeurCross2024} produce a greater number of singularities than MIQ~\cite{MIQ2009}, they achieve higher Jacobian Ratio~(JR) values, indicating that MIQ~\cite{MIQ2009} tends to generate more distorted quadrilaterals.
 Fig.~\ref{fig:compare_quad} presents a visual comparison, where our method produces high-quality and structurally consistent quadrilateral meshes, with results that are overall better or comparable to those of all the baseline methods.
+In Fig.~\ref{fig:compare_quad}, we also highlight the locations of singularities.
+The distribution of singular points in the quad mesh generated by our \emph{CrossGen} is similar to that produced by NeurCross~\cite{NeurCross2024}.

-In addition, the setting \textbf{CrossGen}, which reconstructs the surface from point cloud inputs via the SDF branch, achieves results comparable to \textbf{CrossGen$^*$}, which uses the GT mesh as input.
+In addition, the setting of \textbf{CrossGen}, which reconstructs the surface from point cloud inputs via the SDF branch, achieves results comparable to \textbf{CrossGen$^*$}, which uses the GT mesh as input.
 A visual comparison of the two settings is shown in Fig.~\ref{fig:input_points}.
 These results highlight the effectiveness of our SDF branch in producing high-quality surface geometry suitable for downstream quad meshing tasks.

+\paragraph{Comparison with Point2Quad} Point2Quad~\cite{li2025point2quad} is a learning-based method that generates quad meshes directly from point clouds, primarily targeting CAD-like geometries.
+In their paper, only results on CAD shapes are presented, and no pretrained models are publicly available.
+Therefore, for comparison, we refer to the qualitative results provided in their official repository.
+As shown in Fig.~\ref{fig:compare_point2quad}, while Point2Quad can generate plausible quads on simple CAD shapes, it struggles to preserve global field smoothness, resulting in increased singularities in the generated quad meshes.
+In contrast, our method produces field-aligned quad meshes with improved regularity.

 \paragraph{Extraction Methods}

 We use existing methods to generate quad meshes guided by cross fields produced by \emph{CrossGen}.
 There three widely adopted open-source extractors: the IM method~\cite{Instant_Meshes2015}, libQEx~\cite{libQEX13}, and QuadWild~\cite{quadwild2021}.
 The IM extractor, specifically designed for IM~\cite{Instant_Meshes2015}, leverages local parameterization to accelerate the extraction process.
 While it offers high efficiency, this speed often comes at the expense of mesh quality, typically resulting in increased singularities and non-quad face (e.g, triangle faces as shown in Fig.~\ref{fig:compare_quad}).
 In comparison, libQEx~\cite{libQEX13} and QuadWild~\cite{quadwild2021} tend to generate higher-quality quad meshes, though they are slower than IM.
 As noted in NeurCross~\cite{NeurCross2024}, libQEx~\cite{libQEX13} is particularly suited for quad meshing of free-form shapes, while QuadWild~\cite{quadwild2021} is specifically designed to preserve sharp features and thus well-suited for CAD models and surfaces with open boundaries.
 Hence, we will test the performance of \emph{CrossGen} in combination with both libQEx and QuadWild in the quad meshing task.